brianloveswords/learn-rust/problem3/README.md

 It's also a little scary to me that only condition that ends the `for prime in prime_iter()` iteration is deeply nested in conditionals, but I can be confident that will always be hit, either by the promise of the compiler(?) or the fundamental theorem of arithmetic.

 I originally coded this up using `int` instead of `i64` but when I put in `600851475143` as my test number, the compiler rightfully warned that it would overflow, which is *awesome*.
-I changed everything to use i64 instead, but this is probably wasteful.
-A better technique might be to use generic types, assuming I understand them correctly.
+I changed everything to use i64 instead, but this is probably wasteful – especially since I could have used `u64` instead.

+An even better technique might be to use generic types, assuming I understand them correctly.
 This would make the code more reusable while saving some space in situations where input value fits into a smaller integer type.

+**Open question**: I wonder how using a generic type would affect a case where the input is coming from, say, the command line and couldn't be statically analyzed ahead of time?
+Would the compiled code be any different than in the case where the input can be statically analyzed?

 ```rust
 fn main() {